 Alternate Names: Montmorillonite, Bentonite USA

-> Bentonites are classified according to several types (e.g. calcium, sodium, potassium) but in the ceramic industry sodium bentonite is the material of commerce (this is the same material used by the drilling industry).
+Bentonites are classified according to several types (e.g. calcium, sodium, potassium) but in the ceramic industry sodium bentonite is the material of commerce (this is the same material used by the drilling industry).
 Sodium bentonites have incredibly small particle sizes (and thus surface areas).
 Combine this with the active particle surface chemistry (which makes them hold onto water) and it the most plastic and impermeable common clay material used in ceramics.
-Its contribution to working properties in glazes and clay bodies is balanced by the undesirable properties that are also imparted.
-Thus anyone who uses this material should have their eyes open to its advantages and disadvantages.
+Its contribution to working properties in glazes and clay bodies is balanced by the undesirable properties that are also imparted (so have your eyes open to the advantages and disadvantages).

-> There is wide variation in the chemistries of bentonites, it is impossible to specify an average (bentonite is not employed in ceramics for its chemistry).
+There is wide variation in the chemistries of bentonites, it is impossible to specify an average (bentonite is not employed in ceramics for its chemistry).
 Any generic chemical analysis is thus only an attempt to represent the amounts you might find in a common variety.
 Because of the high iron content, bentonite is considered a dirty material and thus the tug-of-war between the valuable working properties it imparts and the need for whiteness or pure color that it impedes.

 Fine particle size: Bentonite is colloidal (particles are so small the action of water molecules is enough to keep them in suspension).
 It is typically 10 times finer than ball clay.
 It can have a surface area of almost 1000 square meters per gram (50 times that of kaolin, 5000 times that of silica flour).